marahbca/govtech-tda/_programme/day-2.md

     <td width="80%">
       <h4>Observability And Recovery In The Cloud</h4>
       Aditi Agarwal, Senior Software Development Consultant, ThoughtWorks <br> <br>
       A major benefit of going cloud-native is that systems are able to respond to problems in near real-time.
 This session covers topics including the difference between observability and monitoring, how to pick observability targets, and how to design systems that can find and handle unknown unknowns.
    <hr>
-      <h4>-</h4>
+      <h4>TBC</h4>
-      Lee Chuk Mun, NUS-ISS (TBC)
+      Lee Chuk Mun, NUS-ISS
     </td>
   </tr>
 </table>